-Modern limit analysis tools such as RMA:EFE and LimitState:SLAB, when used in combination, provide the practicing engineer with a way of verifying the solutions (and of ensuring simulation governance), i.e. the engineer can sleep soundly at night knowing that the collapse load has been predicted with good accuracy (since when lower and upper bound solutions agree, the true solution has been found).
+Modern limit analysis tools such as LimitState:SLAB and RMA:EFE, when used in combination, provide the practising engineer with a way of verifying the solutions (and of ensuring 'simulation governance), ie, the engineer can sleep soundly at night knowing that the collapse load has been predicted with good accuracy (since when lower- and upper-bound solutions agree, the true solution has been found).

-In the absence of a verified solution, the engineer using the yield line method needs to rely on his or her good judgment to determine a realistic collapse mechanism.
-The engineer might also be tempted to rely on anecdotal evidence that inherent membrane action within the slab will increase capacity beyond that derived by consideration of flexural strength alone, and/or advice offered by professional bodies that, for example, yield line solutions are generally no more than 10% above the true value [1].
+In the absence of a verified solution, the engineer using the yield line method needs to rely on his or her good judgement to determine a realistic collapse mechanism.
+The engineer might also be tempted to rely on anecdotal evidence that inherent membrane action within the slab will increase capacity beyond that derived by consideration of flexural strength alone and/ or advice offered by professional bodies(1) that, for example, yield line solutions are generally no more than 10% above the true value.
 Neither of these, of course, would stand up to a great deal of scrutiny without further verification or validation work.